jeromeetienne/threejs-inspector/README.md

 ### Cleanup
-- split the injected_script.js
-  - how to handle the detection of the previous inclusion ?
 - test on alexandra mac book air
   - configure it for coding
   - iterm + git + github auth rsa key + screen switch